Yoo Byung-soo

-Yoo Byung-Soo (born 26 March 1988) is a South Korean professional footballer who plays as a striker for K League 2 club Hwaseong.
+Yoo Byung-Soo (born 26 March 1988) is a South Korean professional footballer who plays as a striker.

 He has been nicknamed the "Ronaldo of Wolmido", because of his spinless free-kick that resembles that of Cristiano Ronaldo's.
 Wolmido is a small park in Incheon city, where he started his professional career.

 Club career

 Youth career

 Yoo entered Dunchun Middle School, scoring at least one goal in nearly every match he played in.
 Then he entered Unnam High School, winning the top scorer award in a couple of national competitions.
 After graduating from high school, he decided to enter Hong-Ik University, winning the top assists award in National University Competition.
 Thus having grabbed the attention of many scouts, he joined K-League side Incheon United.

 Incheon United

 In the pre-season, Incheon sold its franchise star striker Bang Seung-Hwan to Jeju United.
 This transfer worried many Incheon fans as they had already sold another striker Dženan Radončić to Seongnam Ilhwa.
 However, Incheon's newly appointed manager Ilija Petković said that Yoo Byung-Soo could be the replacement, and he can develop into a new franchise star for Incheon.

 On 3 March 2009, Yoo scored in his senior debut match against Busan I'Park.
 In his debut season in K-League, he was widely regarded as one of the best candidates for the Rookie of the Season award but eventually Gangwon FC's forward Kim Young-Hoo grabbed the award.
 In November 2009, he was linked with Premier League side Bolton Wanderers.

 In the 2010 K-League season, he scored 22 goals in 28 appearances, and was named 2010 K-League top scorer, Yoo signed a contract extension with Incheon United, running until 2013.